sandravizz/shinrin-yoku/README.md

 # Shinrin-yoku

-In this project I combine two things on the one hand I want to create a simple webpage using Svelte and on the other hand as I'm offering Shinrin-yoku in Lisbon, where I live it would be nice to offer some background information for my participants.
+In this project I combine two things on the one hand I want to create a simple webpage using Svelte and on the other hand as I'm offering Shinrin-yoku in Lisbon which needs a webpage.

 ![!\[Alt text\](static/1.jpeg)](src/lib/images/1.jpeg)